TapwaveZodiac/novelaiUKB/docs/Starting-your-first-story-in-NovelAI.md

 ATTG stands for:
 * **Author** - The author you want to pull style from.
 * **Title** -  The work you want to pull style from.
 * **Tags** - Elements you want to see included.
+You can write basically anything you want, but try to be effective in your wording.
 * **Genre** - The genre your story belongs to.
+You can mix multiple genres, but try to keep it around 4 at most, and avoid combining genres that don't mesh (like non-fiction and strong fiction genres)

 You don't need to use all of them.
 In fact, you can use only one or two of them!
-It's better to keep them in the same order.
+Simply remove any field you are not using.
+It's better to keep them in the same order as default, however.
 This is okay:

 ![image](https://github.com/TapwaveZodiac/novelaiUKB/assets/35267604/67fd29db-9179-4e37-8519-628bc0d348ff)